Debi Keyte-Hartland

 • Technology and digital media

-• Heuristic play, loose parts and intelligent materials
+• Heuristic play, loose parts, block play, and intelligent materials

 • Observation, assessment, and planning